 To be considered “classic,” a road trip must have several essential features: stunning scenery; distinctive food, drink and accommodations; rich history and culture; and activities that appeal to a range of travellers (you have to justify confining your family in a car for a few hours every day).

 Scotland’s North Coast 500—an 800-kilometre coastal loop around the northern Highlands—is billed as the British version of the United States’ Route 66, albeit with no neon Americana.
-Launched three years ago, the NC 500 is a thrilling journey punctuated by breathtaking hikes, lavish lodgings and cliff-top castles, and populated by dreamers who are reimagining old traditions to craft new lives in this beautiful region they call home.
+Launched in 2015, the NC 500 is a thrilling journey punctuated by breathtaking hikes, lavish lodgings and cliff-top castles, and populated by dreamers who are reimagining old traditions to craft new lives in this beautiful region they call home.

 Day 1: Inverness to Beauly

 The gateway to the NC 500 is Inverness, a small city on the northeastern shore, easily reachable by rail from Glasgow.
 Having never driven on the left side of the road before, the three-and-a-half-hour train trip—a relaxing blur of fields and hills, stone bridges and slate roofs—is a welcoming alternative to driving for my wife, twin daughters and I after our overnight flight.

 With its walkable core of restaurants and shops clustered below its castle, Inverness is the perfect place to get rooted in Scottish history.